John Hicks Adams: Early life

-John Hicks Adams was born in Edwardsville, Illinois, on June 13, 1820.
+John Hicks Adams was born in the then newly-founded town of Edwardsville, Illinois, on June 13, 1820.
 His father, John Adams Sr., was elected sheriff of Madison County in 1838.
 John Jr., was appointed deputy sheriff; his duties included collecting taxes and taking care of court business.
 In December 1841, John Hicks married Mathilda Pomeroy.
 Their first child, May Hanna, was born one year later on December 21, 1842.

 In May 1847, during the Mexican–American War, Adams joined Company J, 5th Regiment of the Illinois Volunteers.
 During the march south, the commander of his company, Captain Niles, died and Hicks was promoted to Captain of Company J, the rank he continued to maintain throughout his year and half of active duty.
 Hicks served most of his time in the Southwest, fighting Indians.
 Captain Adams was discharged from the service on the October 12, 1848.

 When word spread East that gold had been discovered in California, John went across country, arriving in Hangtown in August 1849.
 John stayed in the gold country mining, until September 1851, when he returned home.
 A year later in the spring of 1852, he again started for California, but this time he was accompanied by his family.
 They settled in Georgetown, where John continued mining, when in 1853 they moved to a farm near Gilroy.

 Career as county sheriff

 John started his political career by running for and winning the office of Santa Clara County Supervisor for Gilroy and Almaden Township in the September election of 1861.
-In 1863, John ran for Sheriff, beating William Aram by more than 500 votes.
-With the passing of Sheriff Kennedy on February 6, 1864, the Board of Supervisors appointed Adams (who would have been sworn in as Sheriff in March) to finish out Kennedy's term.
+In 1863, John ran for sheriff, beating William Aram by more than 500 votes.
+With the passing of Sheriff Kennedy on February 6, 1864, the board of supervisors appointed Adams (who would have been sworn in as sheriff in March) to finish out Kennedy's term.

 Soon afterward, a band of Confederate partisan rangers, known as Captain Ingram's Partisan Rangers from the San Jose area robbed two stage coaches in the Bullion Bend Robbery near Placerville.
 During the pursuit Deputy Sheriff Staples of El Dorado County was gunned down when he surprised them at a rooming house the next day.
 Information filtered to Sheriff Adams that the Confederates were holed up in a shack near Almaden.
 Sheriff Adams and a posse of Deputies surrounded the shack, and demanded their surrender.
 The robbers failed to obey the order and tried to escape.
-A shoot-out ensued, like one in a western movie.
-All of the Confederates were either captured or killed in the volley of shots.
+A shoot-out ensued that resulted in all of the Confederates being either captured or killed in the volley of shots.
 Sheriff Adams was wounded when a bullet struck his pocket watch and glanced into his ribs.